maxwelldagadu/FastAPI-Todo-App/README.md

 # NOTE

 For get_me, update_me, change_password, update_phone and delete_me routes, the endpoints are working just fine.
-I did not include those in the Front-End.
+I did not include those in the Frontend.

 # CLONE REPO